#CardCorner: 1969 Topps Hawk Harrelson

 Harrelson remained on the job for a few years, but his criticism of general manager Haywood Sullivan resulted in his 1982 firing.
 Harrelson then found work with the Chicago White Sox, where he joined Hall of Famer Don Drysdale on TV broadcasts.
 In 1986, he made the unusual transition from the broadcast booth to the front office, becoming the White Sox’ general manager.
 Unfortunately, that job stint did not go as well, as Harrelson made the mistake of firing a future Hall of Famer manager (Tony LaRussa) and a respected pitching coach (Dave Duncan), and trading away young talents (like Bobby Bonilla) in a series of bad deals.
 After only one season, Harrelson resigned under pressure.

-His front office career over, Harrelson returned to broadcasting as a member of the New York Yankees’ crew before coming back to the White Sox in 1990.
-He has worked Sox games ever since, though he cut back his schedule to mostly home games in 2016.
-He remains one of the game’s unabashed “homers,” loved by White Sox fans and often hated by fans of other teams.
-His creation of unusual nicknames, his distinctive home run call, and his heated rants against umpires have also hallmarked his broadcasting style.
+His front office career over, Harrelson returned to broadcasting as a member of the New York Yankees’ crew before coming back to the White Sox in 1990, working games in Chicago until his retirement following the 2018 season.
+He was one of the game’s unabashed “homers,” loved by White Sox fans and often hated by fans of other teams.
+His creation of unusual nicknames, his distinctive home run call, and his heated rants against umpires also hallmarked his broadcasting style.

-All these years later, Harrelson looks quite a bit different these days.
-Considering that he just turned 75, that’s quite understandable.
+Harrelson won the Ford C. Frick Award in 2020, and all these years later, Harrelson looks quite a bit different these days.
 But he still has that distinctive aquiline nose, and a flair for colorful, offbeat behavior that never seems to wane.